World in My Corner: Production

-The film was Murphy's first following the tremendous box office success of To Hell and Back (1955) and used the same producer and director as that film.
-Murphy fights with several real life boxers on screen, including Chico Vejar, Art Aragon and Cisco Andrade.
+The film was Murphy's first following the tremendous box-office success of To Hell and Back (1955), a film with the same producer and director as for World in My Corner.
+Murphy fights with several real-life boxers on screen, including Chico Vejar, Art Aragon and Cisco Andrade.
 Andrade later praised Murphy as being "the first actor I ever saw who wasn't afraid of getting hit hard in a prize fight scene."

-Response
+Reception

+In a contemporary review for The New York Times, critic Milton Esterow wrote: "The prizefighters on the Palace screen are getting thinner.
+The Palace ring dramas aren't putting on any weight, either.
+The theatre's last fight film was about a middleweight (160 pounds).
+Yesterday's offering, 'World in My Corner," concerns a welterweight (147 pounds). ...
+Universal-International keeps the leather flying with the aid of a gent named Chico Vejar, who has been in the ring for real.
+But please, U-I, hang up the gloves and toss in the towel for a while.
+We're getting a little punchy."

 According to Murphy's biographer, the film "didn't do anything at the box office".